NHL training camps open with sense of urgency

 It’s also different.
 Coaches couldn’t meet with players in person until camp, there are health and safety protocols to follow and there is daily COVID-19 testing.

-Columbus coach John Tortorella said he’d emphasize a major point to players about how to approach training and playing this season: “There is no complaining about anything.”
+Columbus Blue Jackets coach John Tortorella said he’d emphasize a major point to players about how to approach training and playing this season: “There is no complaining about anything.”

 That includes the length of camp, which is even shorter than eight years ago when a lockout cut the season to 48 games.
 Few seem worried about no preseason games.